IBM-Cloud/docs-services/services/OrangeIoTCE/index.md

 	```
 	{: screen}

-You will find on the Ressource tab all you need about the Orange IoT Connect Express APIs : the endpoints, the quotas, the documentation and the WSDL package.
+And you will find on the Ressource tab all you need about the Orange IoT Connect Express APIs : the endpoints, the quotas, the documentation and the WSDL package.